ZZ-Cat/raildriver/README.md

   & there is no way to turn this off.
 I will fix this up by bringing in the ability to use Remote Control Mode.
   I don't know how I'm gonna do this just yet.
 But, I'll cross that bridge when I get there.
 - [ ] RailDriver Configurator.
   - Yes.
-RailDriver will have its own configuration window that you will be able to open & customize RailDriver to your locomotive, tune its PIDs, assign your control keys etc.
+RailDriver will have its own configuration window that you will be able to open & customize RailDriver bespoke to your locomotive; you will be able to tune PIDs, tune filters, adjust your line speeds, assign your control keys etc.
+  - This will likely, by & large, draw heavy inspiration from the likes of BetaFlight Configurator & RotorFlight Configurator (Don't worry, I will give credit where credit is due).
 - [ ] Wireless Multiple Unit.
   - Once I have DLCT working, you will be able to couple multiple locomotives together & they will automatically configure themselves as a "Multiple Unit".
   I will also give you guys an option to mark which locomotive is the leading locomotive of the MU.
 At the same time, this will transparently set the other locomotives in your MU as trailing units.
 - [ ] Wireless Distributed Power.
-  - Very similar to an MU setup & I will make the process of gearing this up equally as simple & transparent.
+  - Very similar to a MU setup & I will make the process of gearing this up equally as simple & transparent.
   - Again, it will rely on DLCT for wireless transmission of control & telemetry data.
   - Once this is implemented, all you will need to do is tell RailDriver which locomotive is the one that you're driving (by simply hopping into your driver's seat) & RailDriver will do _all_ of the heavy lifting for you to set up your Distributed Power Units.
 All you need to do is hop into your driver's seat & go.
 - [ ] Automatic Derailment Detection with Emergency Stop.
   - This will be your lifesaver when you're on the rails.
 Especially when you're in a GMTB server.
   If for _any_ reason you derail, this will alert you & instantly engage Emergency Stop.
   - Once I implement this, you will be able to instantly rerail the entire train without _any_ need to waste time in doing it manually.
+Yes, this draws inspiration from Magnum MacKivler's own Fender Bender Defender.